rentruewang/agymc/README.md

 \* When doing pure `gym` operation such as sampling, stepping, this library runs slower since this is a wrapper for gym.
 However, for actions that _takes a while to execute, such as backprop and update, sending data back and forth, or even rendering_, concurrency makes the operations execute much faster than a [naive gym implementation](./test/ref.py)

 \*\* If you would like to learn more about concurrency patterns, [this](https://www.youtube.com/watch?v=rDRa23k70CU) video is really informative.

+\*\*\* Without using extra computing power, save a tiny overhead called scheduler.
+Which every computer provides and is hard to profile its efficiency.